-A starter-pack is essentially a roadmap-like document that provides people with a view of your agile initiative’s big picture.
+An Agile roadmap is essentially a starter-pack that provides people with a view of your agile initiative’s big picture.
 It helps them to understand what the initiative entails, the primary drivers and the specific agile end goals you’re aiming to achieve.

-When designed properly, a starter-pack has the power to help your organization save time and money.
+When designed properly, an Agile roadmap or starter-pack has the power to help your organization save time and money.
 Here are eight specific benefits of taking the time to create one of these:

 1) Understanding your organization’s terminology and communication style